 Part E, Chapter 11

-Performance reporting for ambulance events includes information on ambulance service organisations, which are the primary agencies involved in providing services for out-of-hospital medical emergency events.
+The focus of performance reporting in this chapter is on ambulance service organisations, which are the primary agencies involved in providing emergency medical care, pre-hospital and out-of-hospital care, and transport services.

 Download the chapter